Umuzi-org/ACN-syllabus/content/topics/test-driven-development-questions/_index.md

 5. How does unit testing help make a dev team more effective?

-6. Take a look at the following code:
+6. Take a look at the following code snippets:

 ```python
 # python